BathMASH/clavertondown/docs/Notes.md

-\BeginKnitrBlock{Example}<div class="Example" style="margin-bottom: 1.5em; margin-top:1.5em; background-color: lavenderblush; border-left-style: solid; border-color: mediumorchid; padding-left: 0.5em;" custom-style="ExampleStyle"><span class="Example" custom-style="NameStyle"><strong> Example: </strong></span><p>An example in which we have autogenerated a useful description of the scatterplot for a person who cannot see it, using BrailleR.
+\BeginKnitrBlock{Example}<div class="Example" custom-style="ExampleStyle"><span class="Example" custom-style="NameStyle"><strong> Example: </strong></span><div>An example in which we have autogenerated a useful description of the scatterplot for a person who cannot see it, using BrailleR.
 To see the content of the long description if you view the HTML in Firefox and right click you can request it.

 ![(\#fig:cars3)More cars things](./Notes_files/figures/cars-plot-1 "This is a scatterplot with speed on the x-axis and distance on the y-axis, please read the long description for details."){longdesc=./cars.txt width="60%"}

-</p></div>\EndKnitrBlock{Example}
+</div></div>\EndKnitrBlock{Example}